NCATSTranslator/ReasonerAPI/examples/Attributes/publications.md

 ````

 **2.** Knowledge sources typically designate supporting publications using a **[CURIE](https://www.w3.org/TR/2010/NOTE-curie-20101216/)** or full
-**[URI/URL](https://www.w3.org/Addressing/)** - but may in some cases provide only a **free-text string** title or description.
-Below are specific instructions regarding the syntax for reporting publications referenced by these different designator types:
+**[URI/URL](https://www.w3.org/Addressing/)**, but may in some cases provide only a **free-text string** title or description.
+Specific syntax and reporting requirements apply to each designator type:

-**2a.** When a knowledge source provides a **CURIE identifier** for a supporting publication, the ingesting KP MUST report the CURIE and ensure that its
+**---2a.** When a knowledge source provides a **CURIE identifier** for a supporting publication, the ingesting KP MUST report the CURIE and ensure that its
 prefix spelling and casing match that in the Biolink Model [prefix map](https://github.com/biolink/biolink-model/blob/master/prefix-map/biolink-model-prefix-map.json). (e.g "PMID:1593752", "doi:10.1177/00928615010300134").

-**2b.** When a knowledge source provides a full **URL** for a publication, the ingesting KP MUST report the full URL EXCEPT in cases where it contains a Pubmed, Pubmed Central, or DOI identifier.
+**---2b.** When a knowledge source provides a full **URL** for a publication, the ingesting KP MUST report the full URL EXCEPT in cases where it contains a Pubmed, Pubmed Central, or DOI identifier.
 Here, the ingesting KP MUST convert full URLs into CURIE form, using prefixes in the Biolink Model [prefix map](https://github.com/biolink/biolink-model/blob/master/prefix-map/biolink-model-prefix-map.json). e.g.:

 ```
     http://www.ncbi.nlm.nih.gov/pubmed/29076384   →  PMID: 29076384